LukeyWentToLuki/GeneralLoad-NX/README.md

 ## Warning
 Follow instructions below, so the actual mod doesn't malfunction.

+## Deprecated
+This project is deprecated.
+No updates or releases will come out.
 ## microSD
 Insert microSD into computer, install Latest Version of Hekate, Atmosphere, bootlogos, and the hekate_ipl.ini.